-Babies cannot eat solid foods right away.
-Most professionals recommend waiting between four and six months before you give your child anything solid.
-You generally know when your child is ready for these foods because he or she will start to show interest.
-Your baby may begin reaching for solids other people are eating.
+First step?
+Talk to your pediatrician who knows your baby and can make suggestions.
+That’s always the best starting point.
+But as a general rule, most professionals recommend waiting between four and six months before giving your child anything solid.
+You’ll likely know your child is ready because he or she will start showing interest — like reaching for solid foods other people are eating.
 Additionally, your child may have developed oral motor skills early enough to where it can chew and move food down the throat.
 When this time comes, these are the foods you should ideally start with.

 Pureed Fruits, Vegetables and Meats